-The Tenth Circuit saw this argument for what it truly was: a breach-of-contract claim disguised as one arising under the FLSA.
+The 10th Circuit saw this argument for what it truly was: A breach-of-contract claim disguised as one arising under the FLSA.
 The court observed among other things that:

 - The FLSA is not "an all-purpose vehicle to resolve wage disputes between employers and their employees";